 - Who is appropriate to be considered for treatment with emicizumab?

-Physicians caring for persons with hemophilia A (PwHA), of any age or severity, with or without inhibitors should discuss this new therapeutic option with them, including an assessment of the risks and benefits of emicizumab compared to their existing therapy.
-However, based on the clinical trial data, any PwHA with an inhibitor who is having frequent bleeding episodes and is on either episodic therapy or bypassing agent (BPA) prophylaxis will likely derive significant benefit from emicizumab.
-Those on BPA prophylaxis with few bleeding episodes could either continue on that BPA or could consider switching to emicizumab based on overall cost-effectiveness and reduced burden of administration.
+Based on the clinical trial data, any PwHA with an inhibitor who has spontaneous or traumatic bleeding episodes, whether treated with episodic or prophylactic BPA, will likely derive significant benefit from emicizumab prophylaxis and should be considered first-line of therapy.
+Those on BPA prophylaxis with few bleeding episodes could consider switching from BPA prophylaxis to emicizumab prophylaxis based on overall cost-effectiveness and simpler administration.
 In addition, infants should be considered for prophylaxis with emicizumab at any time after birth given the increased risk of intracranial hemorrhage prior to initiation of FVIII prophylaxis.
-Note, there is limited data on the use of emicizumab in infants under 6 months of age and the pharmacokinetic exposure is likely to be lower compared to older infants and children.
-We strongly encourage prospective data collection concurrent with its use in this age group.
+Note, there are limited clinical trial data on the use of emicizumab in infants under 6 months of age and the pharmacokinetic exposure is likely to be less than in older infants and children.
+However, published experience supports the prophylactic efficacy of emicizumab in infants.
+We strongly encourage prospective data collection concurrent with its use in this age group through sponsored clinical trials, American Thrombosis and Hemostasis Network (ATHN) studies and the CDC Registry for Bleeding Disorders Surveillance.

 - Recommendations for initiation of emicizumab